CtrlK

 Completeness

-Clearly answers both 'what' (creates, edits, tests skill files using TDD with pressure testing and rationalization defense) and 'when' (explicit 'Use when...' clause listing five distinct trigger scenarios: writing new skills, modifying existing ones, optimizing for discovery, testing triggers, and structuring documentation).
+Clearly answers both 'what' (creates, edits, tests skill files using TDD with pressure testing and rationalization defense) and 'when' (explicit 'Use when...' clause listing five specific trigger scenarios: writing new skills, modifying existing ones, optimizing for discovery, testing triggers, and structuring documentation).

 3 / 3